magnusbig/Hackathon_UCI_Adult_Data_Set/README.md

 - AdaBoost
 - Support Vector Machine

 Using the results from these simple models we decided to ignore the decision tree and support vector machine models as they performed much worse than the other 5 models.
 We then performed grid searches on the remaining 5 model types in order to tune hyperparameters and find the best model.
+We ran a function to test all possible combinations of features on a logistic regression, but unfortunately were unable to run similar feature testing with on other models within the time constraint.
 Further we attempted 2 voting classifiers combining some of our best model and hyparameters.
 The results of our *best* model of each type are sumarized below:

 | **Model**    | **Non-Standard Hyperparemeter(s)**     | **Test Accuracy** | **Test F1 Score** | **Test Sensitivity** |
 |-------------------|---------------------------|-------------------|----------------------|----------------------|